(719) 210-8699

 Anti-Concurrent Causation Clause

-Policy language that allows your insurance company to deny a claim if any excluded cause contributed to the loss — even when a covered storm event like hail or wind was also a factor.
+Policy language that allows your insurance company to deny a claim if any excluded cause contributed to the loss — even when a covered event like hail or wind was also involved.

 ← Back to Glossary

-An anti-concurrent causation (ACC) clause is policy language that gives your insurance company the right to deny a claim entirely if an excluded cause — such as normal wear and tear, poor maintenance, or deterioration — played any role in the loss, even if a covered cause like hail or wind was the primary factor.
+An anti-concurrent causation (ACC) clause is policy language that allows your insurance company to deny a claim if an excluded cause — such as wear and tear or poor maintenance — contributed to the loss, even when a covered cause like hail or wind was also involved.

 How an ACC Clause Works in Practice